SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Do you have any ideas for the dress?"

-Pinkie took a moment looking at the current state of the dress.
+Pinkie took a moment to look at the current state of the dress.

 *We haven't done much so far, what would be good to do next?*